Understanding house sum insured

 • compliance costs

 There are a number of ways you can calculate your sum insured - it's up to you.
-You can use the independent online Cordell Sum Sure calculator, or ask a licensed builder, quantity surveyor, architect or a registered valuer to help.
+You can use the independent online Cordell Sum Sure calculator, or ask a licensed builder, quantity surveyor or a registered valuer to help.

 Shared ownership